karnov/developer-training/01_editor_installation/README.md

 Install an editor

-Create a new folder for all your software projects, e.g. `src`
+Create a new folder for all your software projects, e.g. a folder called `src` in your users home folder

 ```bash
 $ mkdir ~/src
 ```

-Create a new
+Create a new software project there